Common Career Mistakes and How to Avoid Them

 Stagnation

-A lack of personal growth could make employees less competitive and uninspiring, both within the company as well as on the job market.
+A lack of personal growth can make employees uncompetitive within an organization and the larger job market.

-- Transferable Skill Set Development: Investing time to develop capabilities required by other fields.
+- Transferable Skill Set Development: Spending time to develop capabilities required by fields that are connected.

 Negativity